-Table 2 (Table A4 Budgeted Financial Performance - revenue and expenditure) reflects the operating revenue which excludes the capital transfers and contributions which is in line with the Municipal Budget and Reporting Regulations.
-The inclusion of these revenue sources will distort the calculation of the operating surplus/ (deficit).
+Table 2 (Table A4 Budgeted Financial Performance - revenue) reflects the operating revenue which excludes the capital transfers and contributions which is in line with the Municipal Budget and Reporting Regulations.

 The main sources of revenue are property rates, service charges and transfers recognized as operational.